mohatt/gatsby-plugin-advanced-pages/README.md

 Gatsby Advanced Pages is a wrapper around Gatsby's [`createPage`](https://www.gatsbyjs.org/docs/actions/#createPage) API and [path-to-regexp](https://github.com/pillarjs/path-to-regexp) that allows easy creation of pages with dynamic features like pagination and custom routing.

-> **Note:** The following documentation is incomplete and will be updated at a later time.
+> **Note:** The project is still a work in progress and the following documentation is incomplete.

 - [Prerequisites](#prerequisites)
 - [Installation](#installation)